 - “Features of Foreign Policy Birds: Israeli Prime Ministers as Hawks and Doves” (2020)

 - German Jews and Migration to the United States, 1933–1945 (2022)

 - Modern Musar: Contested Virtues in Jewish Thought (2022)

 Yes.
 Elon runs a winter-term course focused on the Holocaust that travels through Europe.
 Our students also take Jewish Studies courses through programs including the International School at the University of Haifa, the DanceJerusalem program at Hebrew University in Jerusalem, and the CET Jewish Studies in Prague program.
 Click here for more information.

 Who are the Jewish Studies speakers who will be visiting campus this year?

-Upcoming events (and videos from past events).
+Please see our list of upcoming events (and videos from past events).

 Is there a relationship between Jewish Studies and Elon Hillel?